 In setting equality outcomes for the IJB consideration was given to the work done to develop local outcomes for the IJB Integration Scheme and the Strategic Plan.
-These local outcomes are aligned to the National Health and Wellbeing outcomes and are described in section 3.
+These local outcomes are aligned to the National Health and Wellbeing outcomes and are relevant to all of the protected characteristics.